Nuotaikos/5-mergaite/README.md

 _Website project_

-This project is for **educational** porpuses only.
+This project is for **educational** purpuses only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!

 Site published at: https://nuotaikos.github.io/5-mergaite